navruzbek1992/whatsapp_telegram/README.md

 python wa_tg.py
 ```

-User does not need use mouse for some time.
+User does not need to use mouse for 2 - 3 minutes.
 Pyautogui takes control of mouse and downloads data from whatsapp.

 ## Authors